 I have had a previous academic appointment with the Smithsonian.
 Am I eligible for the fellowship?

 - Yes.
 Unlike the Robert Frederick Smith Internship Program, applicants who have had prior internships or fellowships with the Smithsonian are eligible to apply for the fellowship.

-The Smith Fund also offers an entry-level summer internship program.
+The Smith Center also offers an entry-level summer internship program.